container-policy-interface/spec/spec.md

 ## Solution Overview

-This specification defines an interface along with the minimum operational and packaging recommendations for a storage provider (SP) to implement a CPI compatible plugin.
+This specification defines an interface along with the minimum operational and packaging recommendations for a policy aware resource provider (PARP) to implement a CPI compatible plugin.

 The interface declares the RPCs that a plugin must expose: this is the **primary focus** of the CPI specification.
 Any operational and packaging recommendations offer additional guidance to promote cross-CO compatibility.

 ### Architecture

 TBD

+### Policy Flavors

+## Storage Flavor

+* SLA/QoS: service level definitions for virtual pools, physicial pools, etc.
+* Storage System Capability Collection: collecting information on pool, disk, RAID, protocoal, thin provisioning, Tiering, QoS, etc.
+* Resource Reclaim: automatically relaim storage resources
+* Backup/Replication: backup tiering in storage, remote replication
+* HA: high availability for volume/image
+* Profile: profile with description of user service high level requirement on storage
+* Snapshot: periodicall snapshot
+* Taskflow: ensure an order of execution for a given storage resource
+* RBAC: multi-tenancy support

 ## Protocol